 - An addendum to the issues paper explaining the reasoning behind the proposed approach for calculating the reliability gap period and likely trading intervals.

-These documents are presented as drafts here, and will, subject to any feedback from stakeholders, be made final following the closure of the consultation:
+The first three documents are presented as drafts here, and will, subject to any feedback from stakeholders, be made final along with the publication of the ESOO in August 2019:

 - Reliability Standard Implementation Guidelines – Draft 2019 update (516 KB, pdf)